Drizin/CodegenCS/README.md

 Most users won't ever need to download or interact directly with CodegenCS library - most likely all you need (to build and run templates) is the **Command-line Tool or Visual Studio Extension**.

-But if you need to use our libraries in your own projects most libraries are available as nuget packages - cross-platform and available for `netstandard2.0`/`net472`/`net5.0`/`net6.0`/`net7.0`/`net8.0`.
+But if you need to use our libraries in your own projects most libraries are available as nuget packages - cross-platform and available for `netstandard2.0` (so they work for both .NET and .NET Framework).

 - [CodegenCS.Core](https://github.com/Drizin/CodegenCS/tree/master/src/Core/CodegenCS) is the backbone of the toolkit.
   It contains `CodegenTextWriter`, `CodegenContext`, `CodegenOutputFile`, all indent control, string interpolation parsing, delegates evaluation/reflection, etc.